Let’s start off with a quote by the late Eric Hobsbawm.

 What I want to talk about here is how this political and ideological divide, as Hobsbawm mentions, instead diverts the attention of communities away from issues of power, be it class divides or purely authoritarian power.
 A key example of this is the US election in 2016, leading to the election of Donald Trump.
 Some of the most prominent reasons he won the election receive token mention but are soon sidelined by vague and shallow talking points.
 As time goes on, the investigation into collusion between the Trump campaign and Russia appears to be finally taking form (as a complete aside, I had a Facebook memory of a post I put up in January 2017 where I firmly believed the Russian conspiracy was a false and convenient deflection for the Democrats loss – at the time understandable given the lack of evidence, but they sure delivered on that front and convinced me), but it is still a minute factor in the overall process of US elections.

 The absolute indifference and complacency the Democrats took to the election, believing that Hillary, by virtue of different anatomy, would win was a major reason.
-Trump’s campaign was nuts, with rallies across the countries in places the Democrats by comparison almost ignored.
+Trump’s campaign was nuts, with rallies across the country in places the Democrats by comparison almost ignored.
 The Electoral College, with a clearly racist origin, that dragged down a popular vote win was a major reason.
 Immense political donations that, year by year, endlessly rise to more grotesque amounts was a reason.
 Leaked emails, sexism, racism (outside that which has been institutionalised like the EC or prisoners losing the right to vote), Russia, etc. are all easy deflections – they absolutely played a role, but their oversaturation in the media and speeches is incredibly disproportionate to their effect.

 So rather than playing along with partisan fallacies, it’s more beneficial to see these reasons as ‘class’ issues.
 The Democratic elite, with a complete disregard for the voters, shunned their only decent candidate – Bernie Sanders – and instead forced Clinton onto everyone everywhere.
 Why?
 Because she retained the status quo; she was beholden to her donors the same way Obama was, which led to people being disenfranchised by the Democratic Party.
 Bernie was, in contrast, basically a revolutionary, and he doesn’t even carry extreme beliefs.
 While voting for Trump was in no way better (instead much worse), this shows the ‘liberal’ and ‘conservative’ branding is just an illusion – both sides are of the political and/or financial elite.